 6.21.1 Applicability to language

-Fortran does not have namespaces.
-However, when implicit typing is used within a scope, and a module is accessed via use association without an only list, a similar issue could arise.
+The vulnerability specified in 24772-1:2019 clause 6.22 does not apply to Fortran because the import of homographs into a unit results in compilation failure on an attempt to access one of the named items, i.e. the ambiguity is diagnosed.
+These ambiguities can be resolved by renaming one or both of the homographs on import.

+A similar vulnerability exists, however, when implicit typing is used within a scope, and a module is accessed via use association without an only list.
 Specifically, a variable that appears in the local scope but is not explicitly declared, might have a name that is the same as a name that was added to the module after the module was first used.
 This can cause the declaration, meaning, and the scope of the affected variable to change.
+See also clause 6.45 “Extra intrinsics”.

 6.21.2 Guidance to language users

-Never use implicit typing.
+Avoid implicit typing.
 Always declare all variables.
 Use implicit none to enforce this.

 Use a global private statement in all modules to require explicit specification of the public attribute.